 Welcome to CRAFT.

-Submissions for CRAFT Creative Nonfiction are open year-round and offer payment of $200 for accepted original work.
-This category is for essays and standalone excerpts between 1,000 and 6,000 words.
-See our Flash Creative Nonfiction category for essays of fewer than 1,000 words.
+Submissions for longform creative nonfiction are open year-round and offer payment of $200 for accepted original work.
+This free category is for essays and standalone excerpts between 1,000 and 6,000 words.
+See our flash creative nonfiction category for essays of fewer than 1,000 words.

 As we have always done with our fiction as well, each published work of creative nonfiction will include an author’s note and an editorial introduction that both focus on the craft of the piece.
 We review literary nonfiction, but are open to a variety of styles—our only requirement is that you show excellence in your craft.